EofK/Benchmark-15-ML-Models-Using-159-Binary-Class-Tabular-Datasets/README.md

 •	The 159 raw datasets  used for this project are listed in Appendix D of the Final Report, including a link to each dataset.
 The datasets are not included in this repository.

+**Datasets**

+This benchmark uses 159 tabular binary classification tabular datasets from public repositories (UCI, OpenML, Kaggle).

+A complete catalog of all 159 datasets, including source links, is provided in **Appendix B** of the accompanying Final Report.

+**Note:** Datasets are not included in this repository.
+Users must download datasets individually from their respective sources.

 **Citation**

 If you use this repository or its results in academic work, please cite it appropriately: Ed Kaempf, Benchmarking 15 Machine Learning Models for Binary Classification: Accuracy, Complexity, and Speed, December 2025.